Who is eligible?

 STEP 2 is to complete your application (this is a sample document, use the link from your follow-up email after your informational interview to complete the application).

 - Upload your transcripts.
 Unofficial transcripts can be accessed on MyNMU.
-Use Control/P to print or save as a PDF.
+Use Control/P to print as a PDF or save as a PDF to upload to the application.

 - Upload your personal essay; the prompt is: